Ciutadella Balearic Islands, Spain Travel Guide

 Reusable items for travel to minimize plastic and waste.

-Visit Package Free ShopYour choices aid in the conservation of Menorca’'s natural and heritage heritage.
+Visit Package Free ShopYour choices aid in the conservation of Menorca’s natural and cultural heritage.

-Menorca actively preserves its unique cultural heritage, including its language (Menorquí), traditional festivals (like Sant Joan), and historic architecture.
+Menorca actively preserves its unique cultural heritage, with its language (Menorquí), traditional festivals (like Sant Joan), and historic architecture.

-Acknowledge locals by saying "Hola" or "Bon dia" (Catalan for hello/day).
-Even a few words of The spanish language or Catalan are appreciated and demonstrate respect.
+Acknowledge locals by saying "Hola" or "Bon dia" (Catalan for good morning/day).
+Just a few words from Spain or Catalan are appreciated and show respect.

 It is generally acceptable to photograph public spaces and landmarks.
-Always ask permission before photographing individuals, for kids especially.
+Always ask permission before photographing individuals, especially children.

 When visiting churches or the Cathedral, dress modestly (shoulders and knees covered).